-- ◆ TVA and its contractors will identify approximately 90 percent of baseline craft staffing needs to the union halls 45 calendar days before the report dates for outage work. - ◆ The craftperson can earn an enhanced incentive bonus for submitting a completed and signed PHQ that has been accepted by the applicable background check agency no more than 30 calendar days and at least 10 calendar days prior to reporting to the Central In-Processing Center - "PHQ Bonus." - ◆ An electronic signature is available on the PHQ website, http://conhire.tva.com.
-However, the PHQ must be accepted by the background check agency before it is considered complete.
-Unacceptable PHQs shall be corrected and resubmitted at the PHQ website, or corrected and signed in person within the required timeframe before they are considered complete and acceptable for the PHQ bonus. - ◆ If the signed PHQ is not provided within the terms indicated above, the craftperson will receive incentive hours as indicated on Attachment A. - The craftperson's name, social security number, date of birth, and requisition number must be provided to the requesting contractor a minimum of five (5) calendar days before the craftperson's report date to the Central In-Processing Center. - Reward for TVA returners.
-An enhanced incentive can be earned for frequently returning applicants processing through Central In-Processing.
-See outline on page 17.
+- TVA and its contractors will identify approximately 90 percent of baseline craft staffing needs to the union halls 45 calendar days before the report dates for outage work. - The craftperson can earn an enhanced incentive bonus for submitting a completed and signed PHQ that has been accepted by the applicable background check agency no more than 30 calendar days and at least 10 calendar days prior to reporting to the Central In-Processing Center - "PHQ Bonus."
+Hall provides name, information, etc., 15 days prior. - If the signed PHQ is not provided within the terms indicated above, the craftperson will receive incentive hours as indicated on Attachment A. - The craftperson's name, social security number, date of birth, email, phone number, and requisition number must be provided to the requesting contractor a minimum of fifteen (15) calendar days needed to push PHQ before the craftperson's report date to the Central In-Processing Center. - Reward for TVA frequent returners: an enhanced incentive can be earned for frequently returning applicants processing through Central In-Processing.
+See outline on page 17 and payment details on page 18.

-Outage New Nuclear Worker
+Outage New Nuclear Worker LRS-66 Appendix 3 Revision 3